Phillip Lewitski

-Phillip Forest Lewitski is a Canadian actor from Calgary, Alberta.
+Phillip Forest Lewitski is a Canadian actor.
 He is most noted for his leading role as Apollo 4 in the television series Utopia Falls, and his performance as Lincoln in the 2021 film Wildhood, for which he received a Canadian Screen Award nomination for Best Actor at the 10th Canadian Screen Awards in 2022.

-He is of mixed French Canadian, Ukrainian Canadian and Mohawk heritage.
+Phillip Forest Lewitski is from the Otipemisiwak Nation.
+Of Kanienkehaka, French, and Ukrainian ancestry, music has long been part of his life.

 He also had a recurring role in Vikings as We'jitu, and appears as Adam Whallach in the 2022 film Bones of Crows.